EloquentOps/n2me/README.md

-# N2ME
+# n2me

-n2me is a personal logging tool for quick annotations that can be reviewed later using AI.
+n2me is a personal logging webapp for quick annotations that can be reviewed later using AI.
 It's fully open source, 100% privacy focused personal tool.

 ### Purpose
 Opportunity on using LLM to retrieve meaningful information from a mass of personal logs.

+Personal logs are very privacy sensitive.

+Thus, this tool can be run 100% locally on a device, data are stored locally.
+Nothing is sent anywhere.

+Of course, using an LLM model requires to sent the data.

+You can choose among different vendors and providers.

+In the future, there'll be the possibility to run a local LLM model.

+When it happen, the circle will be closed.

 ### How it works